 - 1 cup chocolate ice cream

-- In a mixing bowl, beat together the corn syrup and butter until smooth.
+- In a large mixing bowl, beat together the corn syrup and butter until smooth.
 Beat in vanilla, salt, and powdered sugar.
-Set aside.

-- In a blender, add the ice cream, milk, and fondant cream.
+- In a blender, add the ice cream, milk, and fondant cream (the corn syrup mixture).
 Blend until smooth.
-Pour into a glass.
-Top with whipped cream.
-Crack open the Cadbury creme egg and garnish on top.
+Pour into 2 glasses.
+Garnish with whipped cream and creme eggs.